RuslanYapparov/RuslanYapparov/README.md

 ---
 🔭 Here you can overview my public projects:
-[DI object data extractor](git@github.com:RuslanYapparov/di-object-data-extractor.git) - The module of the 'rzd-engineer-assistant' project responsible for obtaining information about infrastructure facilities.
+[DI object data extractor](https://github.com/RuslanYapparov/di-object-data-extractor) - the module of the 'rzd-engineer-assistant' project responsible for obtaining information about infrastructure facilities.
 It simulates a connection to the database of passport data for infrastructure facilities.
-[Employee data extractor](git@github.com:RuslanYapparov/employee-data-extractor.git) - the module of the project 'rzd-engineer-assistant', responsible for retrieving extended information about enterprise employees.
+[Employee data extractor](https://github.com/RuslanYapparov/employee-data-extractor) - the module of the project 'rzd-engineer-assistant', responsible for retrieving extended information about enterprise employees.
 It simulates a connection to the human resources management database system.